You will learn: how to load data (CSV, GeoJSON and shapefiles) into ArcGIS Online for your apps.

 You can import existing spatial files, including CSVs that denote the latitude and longitude of points, or use our World Geocoding Service to determine the location of addresses or points of interest during import of a normal table.
 Initially your layers are only accessible to you, but they can be shared more widely using the sharing permissions in ArcGIS for Developers and ArcGIS Online.
 This import process is a fast and easy way to turn static data into live services and build apps to display, filter and edit.

-|Parks and Open Space.zip||Parks and Open Space||LA Parks|
+||Parks and Open Space||LA Parks|

-In the item page, find the Service URL link and identify the service endpoint.
+When examining one of your new hosted feature layer pages, find the Service URL link and identify the service endpoint.
 This is what applications use to access the data.
 It should look something like this:

-Try pasting the url in your browser to explore the data.
+Try pasting the URL in your browser to explore the data.
 Try the Query function at the bottom.

-In the ArcGIS Online item page, locate the Visualization button and try styling your layer with different symbols.
+When examining one of your new hosted feature layer pages, locate the Visualization button and try styling your layer with different symbols.
 When you are done, save the symbols.
 This will allow apps that load the layer to display your new defaults.